 Do you really think you are all that different from Usain Bolt and his trainers?
 Ok maybe a bit, but the same principles apply.
 First, find out what your Performance KPIs are.
 You need to look for where the key moments of value are for your customers and your business.
-This should come quite easily as it will be the main actions for your product, here are some ideas:
+This should come quite easily as it will be the main action for your product, here are some ideas:

 - Items sold